 The following are photo examples of Scandinavian-Style interiors (room-by-room).
 Below each photo are links that take you to extensive Scandinavian-Style photo galleries for each room.

 This Scandinavian-Style living room has a white tray ceiling paired with hardwood flooring that is topped with a rustic area rug.
-This rustic theme is augmented by the wooden elements on the entryway, tall windows and chairs.
+This rustic theme is augmented by the wooden elements on the entryway, tall windows, and chairs.
 This makes the dark wooden elegant fireplace stand out.

 The kitchen island of this Scandinavian-Style kitchen has wooden built-in cabinets that match with the immense structure housing the cooking area on one wall.
-These wooden elements blend in with the hardwood flooring and contrasts the white ceiling.
+These wooden elements blend in with the hardwood flooring and contrast the white ceiling.

 This is an intimate Scandinavian-Style dining room that has a small circular table surrounded by four white modern chairs.
 It shares the great room with the living room that is warmed up by an elegant fireplace topped with a peculiar wall-mounted artwork.